misirlioglusude/misirlioglusude/README.md

 - 🤝 I’m looking for help with **backend developments**

-- 👨‍💻 All of my projects are available at [https://misirlioglusude.tech/](https://misirlioglusude.tech/)
+- 👨‍💻 All of my informations are available at [https://misirlioglusude.tech/](https://misirlioglusude.tech/)

 - 📫 How to reach me **misirlioglusude@gmail.com**